Early Music Vocal Ensemble with Baroque Instruments

 Keith Collins (recorder, Baroque bassoon, early harp)

-Jeffrey Collier (recorder and Baroque flute)
+Jeffrey Collier (recorder, Baroque flute, tenor)

-Jeffrey Collier is a founding member of Echoing Air.
-He earned his Bachelor of Arts degree in Music from Emory University in Atlanta, Georgia, where he studied singing with Mac Morgan and performed with the Emory Early Music Consort.
-Following his completion of Medical School he has remained an avid musical performer specializing in Early Music.
-He studied Baroque Flute with Barbara Kallaur, and he has participated in many intensive workshops and masterclasses with such artists as Christopher Krueger, Michael Lynn, Eva Legene, Janet See, and Stephen Preston.
-He currently calls Indianapolis home, and has performed on both Baroque Flute and Recorder with the Indianapolis Baroque Orchestra and Ensemble Voltaire as well as ensembles throughout the Southeast and Midwest.
-He sings Tenor with the choirs of Christ Church Cathedral, Indianapolis.
-Reviews have praised his “pure and focused” playing (Classical Voice of North Carolina, March 2005), and one reviewer stated it was “like hearing the angels in heaven singing…” (University of Indianapolis Reflector, February 2005).
-When not practicing music, Dr. Collier practices Family Medicine in a private solo office in Carmel.
-IN.
+Jeffrey Collier is a founding member of Echoing Air and enjoys transcribing and arranging music of the Baroque period for the ensemble.
+He earned his Bachelor of Arts degree in music from Emory University in Atlanta, Georgia, where he studied singing with Mac Morgan and performed on recorder and other early instruments with the Emory Early Music Consort.
+Following his completion of medical school he has remained an avid musical performer specializing in Early Music.
+He studied Baroque flute with Barbara Kallaur, and he has participated in many intensive workshops and masterclasses with such artists as Christopher Krueger, Michael Lynn, Max van Egmond, Eva Legene, Janet See, and Stephen Preston.
+He currently calls Indianapolis home, and has performed on both Baroque flute and recorder with the Indianapolis Baroque Orchestra and Ensemble Voltaire as well as ensembles throughout the Southeast and Midwest.
+Reviews have praised his “pure and focused” playing (Classical Voice of North Carolina, March 2005).
+One reviewer stated it was “like hearing the angels in heaven…” (University of Indianapolis Reflector, February 2005).
+He sings tenor with the choirs of Christ Church Cathedral, Indianapolis.
+When not practicing music, Dr. Collier practices Family Medicine in a private solo office in Carmel, IN.

 Christine Kyprianides (viola da gamba and Baroque cello)